Hungry Healthy Happy

 Mini Halloween Pies with a text title overlay.

-A delicious and fun Halloween recipes that kids will love getting involved with.
-These Mini Halloween Pies are made with some puff pasty and lemon curd and you can really get creative with the Jack O'Lantern faces.
+A delicious and fun Halloween recipe that kids will love getting involved with.
+These Mini Halloween Pies are made with some puff pasty and lemon curd (although any jam/jelly works) and you can really get creative with the Jack O'Lantern faces.

 Six pumpkin shaped pies on a black plate surrounded by Halloween decorations.

-We love to give our food a spooky twist when Halloween comes and this might be the easiest Halloween recipe there is.
+We love to give our food a spooky twist when Halloween comes and these Halloween hand pies might be the easiest Halloween recipe there is.
 Just 4 ingredients and kids will love making their own faces and filling their own pies.

 If you are looking for some other ways to use puff pastry, then why not try our Apple Turnovers, Cinnamon Swirls or Chocolate and Banana Pinwheels.